ASLA supports legislation that will assist with the rehabilitation and construction of urban parks and recreational facilities across the country.

 Establishing and maintaining urban parks can help revitalize communities by increasing economic development opportunities, improving public health, increasing daily physical activity, reconnecting children with nature, and reducing crime by providing safe, healthy alternatives for at-risk youth.

-Rep. Albio Sires (NJ)
+Rep. Albio Sires (NJ) and co-sponsors

 S. 3583, the Community Parks Revitalization Act, was introduced on September 20, 2012 by Senator Kay Hagan (NC) and H.R.709, the Urban Revitalization and Livable Communities Act was introduced by Congressman Albio Sires (NJ) on February 15, 2011.
 This legislation was largely modeled on the Urban Parks and Recreation Recovery (UPARR) program.
 UPARR was established to provide assistance to states and local communities to rehabilitate existing urban parks.
 Though very successful, UPARR ended in 2002 when the final grants were released.
 S. 3583, the Community Park Revitalization Act, and H.R.
 709, the Urban Revitalization and Livable Communities Act would build upon the success of UPARR by improving the program to allow more communities to benefit and allow the development of new parks and outdoor recreational facilities.